-Amellya Octifani □11, Tarisa Suci Novianti □1, Farida Anwari □1, Arif Rahman Nurdianto□14, Fery Setiawan□23, Rizal Fauzi Nurdianto □4,5

-- D3 Teknologi Laboratorium Medis, Fakultas Ilmu Kesehatan, Universitas Anwar Medika - Departemen Patologi Mulut dan Maksilofasial, Fakultas Kedokteran Gigi, Universitas Irlangga, Indonesia - Doctoral Program, Faculty of Medicine, Universitas Airlangga, Surabaya, Indonesia - Graduate Student, Fakultas Kedokteran, Universitas Wijaya Kusuma, Indonesia - Magister Hukum Kesehatan, Universitas Soegijapranata, Indonesia
+- Amellya Octifani 1, Tarisa Suci Novianti 1, Farida Anwari 1, Arif Rahman Nurdianto 1, Fery Setiawan ^{2,3}, Rizal Fauzi Nurdianto 1, - 1 D3 Teknologi Laboratorium Medis, Fakultas Ilmu Kesehatan, Universitas Anwar Medika - 2 Departemen Patologi Mulut dan Maksilofasial, Fakultas Kedokteran Gigi, Universitas Airlangga, Indonesia - 3 Doctoral Program, Faculty of Medicine, Universitas Airlangga, Surabaya, Indonesia - 4 Graduate Student, Fakultas Kedokteran, Universitas Wijaya Kusuma, Indonesia - 5 Magister Hukum Kesehatan, Universitas Soegijapranata, Indonesia

 Abstract: Coffee is a drink that is commonly consumed by Indonesian people.
-Coffee contains caffeine, cafestol, and kahweol which can increase lipid levels, including increasing triglyce 100 levels.
+Coffee contains caffeine, cafestol, and kahweol which can increase lipid levels, including increasing triglyceride levels.
 Triglycerides are substances consisting of glycerol linked to fatty acid groups.
-The purpose of this study was to describe blood triglyceride level in coffee addict students at Anwar Medika University using the GPO-PAP method.
+The purpose of this study was to describe blood triglyceride levels in coffee addict students at Anwar Medika University using the GPO-PAP method.
 This study uses a quantitative descriptive design with a cross-sectional survey approach.
 This research was conducted in May 2023.
 The research sample consisted of 48 samples which were determined using a purposive sampling technique which was taken at random.
 The univariate analysis used is the distribution of frequencies and percentages which describe the presentation of data for one variable.
-This research test obtained an average triglyceride leve of 158.7 mg/dl.
-Based on age category, maximum triglyceride levels were 204.73 mg/dl with an aver 4e of 152.26 mg/dl.
+This research test obtained an average triglyceride level of 158.7 mg/dl.
+Based on age category, maximum triglyceride levels were 204.73 mg/dl with an average of 152.26 mg/dl.
 Based on lifestyle, the maximum triglyceride level is 189.93 mg/dl with an average of 166.43 mg/dl.
-Basto on the frequency of coffee consumption, the maximum triglyceride level is 160.64 mg/dl with an average 1 158.51 mg/dl.
-Based on physical activity, the maximum triglyceride level is 173.88 mg/dl with an average of 160.60 mg/dl Based on the type of coffee consumed, the maximum triglyceride level was 166.76 mg/dl with an average of 164.57 mg/dl.
-So, it can be concluded that excessive coffee consumption can increase triglyceride levels in the body.
+Based on the frequency of coffee consumption, the maximum triglyceride level is 160.64 mg/dl with an average of 158.51 mg/dl.
+Based on physical activity, the maximum triglyceride level is 173.88 mg/dl with an average of 160.60 mg/dl.
+Based on the type of coffee consumed, the maximum triglyceride level was 166.76 mg/dl with an average of 164.57 mg/dl.
+So, it can be concluded that excessive coffee consumption can increase triglyceride levels in the body

-Keywords: Coffee; Triglycerides; College Students.
+Keywords: Coffee, Triglycerides, College Students.